Moving from “opt-out” to “opt-in” culture

 http://www.winrumors.com/google-claims-microsoft-and-apple-are-partners-in-a-patent-war-against-android/

-Teaching a course on Ethics in Information Technology has been a great learning experience for me.
-In discussions on topics such as information privacy and security, critical issues such as identity theft, spamming, and robocalling have sparked great interest because these are personal matters for all of us.
+Teaching courses on digital marketing and ethics in information technology has been a great learning experience for me.
+In discussions on topics such as information privacy and security, critical issues such as identity theft, spamming, and robocalling have sparked great interest because these are personal matters for all of us as well as for the reputation management of the businesses we represent.

 Encouraging learners to confidentially share their experience with these ethical and legal abuses of information technology, I have become aware of the damage that these practices can inflict on people in their personal and professional lives.